Introduction – Developing a Research Question

 The first and foremost step in conducting research is identifying previously unexplored research areas.
 Choosing an unexplored area in your area of clinical practice or research field will increase the value of your research and your chances of getting the work published.
 It would be devastating to complete a research project and be unable to publish the study findings because another researcher has already published something similar or be unable to see it applied to practice because some elements are not authentic/realistic and it is not relevant to practice settings.
 It is therefore important to identify knowledge gaps i.e., problems that have not been addressed before in your field of study or clinical practice, before you embark on choosing a research topic/question.

 You may ask the question: How do I select a research topic/question?
 Experienced researchers often have a clear idea of what research topic/question they want to pursue.
 However, novice researchers, often find it difficult to identify original and innovative research topics.
-Three major ways of identifying existing research gaps in your field of study include seeking (1) guidance from experienced researchers or clinical practitioners, (2) inspiration from published literature and (3) databases for relevant articles.
+Recall the three major ways of identifying research gaps by seeking them in Chapter 4, in the Identifying a Knowledge Gap section.

 Remixed from: